betterwithdata/dnikit/docs/general/support.rst

 Support
 =======

-Contributing to DNIKit
+Contributing to DeepView
 ----------------------
 Please see the :ref:`Contributor's Guide <contributing>`.

 Submit Feedback
 ---------------
 - Find a bug?
 Have a feature suggestion?
-Submit an Issue on the DNIKit `GitHub Page <https://github.com/apple/dnikit>`_.
+Submit an Issue on the DeepView `GitHub Page <https://github.com/apple/deepview>`_.

 .. _debugging_assistance: